WiC64-Team/wic64-library/README.md

 #### Factory reset

 The factory reset command has been deprecated.
-If this turns out to be required at all, it will be implemented from the web interface instead.
+A factory reset can be performed from the webserver interface.